18F/join.tts.gsa.gov/pages/positions/consulting-software-engineer.md

 - Current civil service employees will receive new appointments if selected under this Direct Hire Authority.
 - Current GSA employees on competitive service appointments will not be considered.

-You must perform the following Major Duties utilizing expert level skill, mastery knowledge and significant IT experience:

-- Expert Software Engineer/Applications Developer:
-Serves as an expert software engineer/ applications developer and consultant, managing and directing multiple highly complex and innovative IT projects and initiatives.
-This includes translating technical specifications into programming specifications; developing, customizing, and/or acquiring applications software programs; and testing, debugging, and maintaining software program.

-- Project Leadership:
-Provides expert technical advice, leadership, and direction on all software engineering related issues for the improvement of the product.
-Determines project objectives and sets priorities; anticipates potential threats and opportunities.
-Provides expert leadership and guidance in how to use user research findings to influence software product development.
-Establishes a shared understanding across team members and stakeholders.
-Leads, coordinates, communicates, integrates and is accountable for the overall success of the program, ensuring alignment with critical agency priorities.

-- Provides Leadership to Ad Hoc Teams:
-Leads cross functional teams at scale or in highly complex environments to develop innovative software and/or services.
-Focuses team efforts towards current goals and priorities.
-Plans, develops, and executes large scale IT projects that transform the manner in which work is accomplished.
-Determines the size, skills, and roles necessary for an ad hoc team to deliver a product and identifies appropriate team members.

-- Relationship Management:
-Serves as a liaison to high-ranking stakeholders within GSA and customer agencies to convey information regarding Agile Technology Program activities, policies and goals; to clarify procedures; and to interpret directives as needed.
-Works closely with customer agencies in senior leadership roles and navigates conflicting priorities from senior stakeholders or in complex environments.
-Reinforces, upholds, and advocates for 18F’s core principles for building IT services, including building in the open, developing software using agile and lean methodologies, and using user-centered design methods.

 GSA has been repeatedly named as one of the ['Best Places to Work'](http://bestplacestowork.org/BPTW/rankings/overall/mid)  in the federal government.
 You will have access to many [benefits](http://www.gsa.gov/portal/category/26702) including: